-Principal ‘immensely proud’ as Fairfax Academy ranked number one sixth form in Birmingham
+Fairfax Academy ranked number one state-funded sixth form in the West Midlands

 This outstanding progress places Fairfax:

-• Number one mainstream sixth form in Birmingham
+• Number one mainstream sixth form in the West Midlands

 • In the top 5% of schools nationally for progress